FAQs

 Q: Are rehearsal spaces accessible?

 A. The spaces we use are fully accessible.
-The first rehearsal for 2023 Summer chorus is at the United Methodist Church, and they have a small parking lot in the back with several parking spaces for persons with disabilities, and they also have power doors in the back.
-Our main rehearsal space St. Thomas More is accessible as well, including parking spots and power doors.
+Our main rehearsal space St. Thomas More is accessible with designated parking spots and power doors.
+On occasion we will have rehearsals at United Methodist Church, and they have a small parking lot in the back with several parking spaces for persons with disabilities.
+They also have power doors in the back.

 Q: Where should I sit at rehearsal?